Analychaf/analytics-group/README.md

 ## 🚀 What I Do
 - 🌱 Build geospatial and environmental data workflows
 - 🧠 Integrate AI for monitoring and decision-making
-- 📊 Develop Buisness intelligence tools (dashboards and apps) using RShiny and streamlit apps
+- 📊 Develop Buisness intelligence tools (dashboards and apps) using RShiny and streamlit framworks.

 ## 🔗 Featured Projects (coming soon..)